SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ## Installation

 Not much to do here, since Jona is a fully integrated component of the Simulator Controller package.
+Of yourse, you have to configure the Simulator Controller software, before you can use the Virtual Race Engineer.
+Please read the [installation documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration) for a complete overview of the steps required.
 You might want to have a look at the ["Race Engineer" plugin arguments](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer), since this plugin controls Jona during your simulator sessions.
 And you might have to install (additional) voice support in your Windows operating system depending on the Windows isntallation you have.

 ### Installation of additional Voices